jrconlin/cloud-storage-rs/README.md

 object.delete().await?;
 ```

-Authorization can be granted using the `SERVICE_ACCOUNT` or `GOOGLE_APPLICATION_CREDENTIALS` environment variable, which should contain path to the `service-account-*******.json` file that contains the Google credentials.
-Alternatively, the service account credentials can be provided as JSON directly through the `SERVICE_ACCOUNT_JSON` or `GOOGLE_APPLICATION_CREDENTIALS_JSON` environment variable, which is useful when providing secrets in CI or k8s.
+Authorization can be granted using the `SERVICE_ACCOUNT` environment variable, which should contain path to the `service-account-*******.json` file that contains the Google credentials.
 The service account requires the permission `devstorage.full_control`.
 This is not strictly necessary, so if you need this fixed, let me know!

 The service account should also have the roles `Service Account Token Creator` (for generating access tokens) and `Storage Object Admin` (for generating sign urls to download the files).

 ### Sync